sh3lk/mx/website/docs.md

 [colocation group](#config-files), ensuring that they always run in the same OS process.

-**Note**: Service Weaver guarantees that all system errors are surfaced to the application code as `weaver.RemoteCallError`, which can be handled as described in an [earlier section](#components-semantics).
+**Note**: MX guarantees that all system errors are surfaced to the application code as `mx.RemoteCallError`, which can be handled as described in an [earlier section](#components-semantics).

-### What types of distributed applications does Service Weaver target?
+### What types of distributed applications does MX target?

-Service Weaver primarily targets distributed serving systems.
+MX primarily targets distributed serving systems.
 These are online systems that need to handle user requests as they arrive.
 A web application or an API server are serving systems, for example.
-Service Weaver tailors its feature set and runtime assumptions towards serving systems in the following
+MX tailors its feature set and runtime assumptions towards serving systems in the following
 ways: